sqlfluff/sqlfluff/docs/source/production.rst

 #. *Users may have access to change how SQLFluff is invoked*.
 SQLFluff can
    be invoked either as a command line too or via the python API.
 Typically the method is fixed for a given application.
-When thinking about how to restrict the ability of users to call unsecure code, SQLFluff aims to provide options at the point of invocation.
+When thinking about how to restrict the ability of users to call insecure code, SQLFluff aims to provide options at the point of invocation.
 In particular, as described above, the primary risk vector for SQLFluff is the macro environment as described in :ref:`templateconfig`.
 To restrict users being able to